FPV-UAV/xbridgeM/README.md

 This project is is a modification/extension of the Lbridge project from Keencave (https://github.com/keencave/LBridge).
 The code is running on the Simblee/RFDuino hardware platform - T-mini(Simblee) and T-I/T-II(RFduino).
 Hardware details - in /Hardware folder.
+More about Devices - https://mtransmiter.pl and FB group T-Mini Users: https://www.facebook.com/groups/188288191764699

 __Please note, that xbridgeM code is NOT maintained by Abbott.
 It is an experimental DIY project.
-You will built your own individual hardware device.
-So you are responsible yourself for what you have built.
+You will built/buy your own individual hardware device.
+So you are responsible yourself for what you have.
 This is not a medical device.
 Dont make any medical decisions based on the results as they can be wrong!__

 ## xBridge2 protocol implementation: